-Hypospadias repair is surgery to correct a birth defect in boys in which the urethra (the tube that carries urine from the bladder to outside the body) does not end at the tip of the penis.
-Instead, it ends on the underside.
+Hypospadias repair is surgery to correct a defect in the opening of the penis that is present at birth.
+The urethra (the tube that carries urine from the bladder to outside the body) does not end at the tip of the penis.
+Instead, it ends on the underside of the penis.
 In more severe cases, the urethra opens at the middle or bottom of the penis, or in or behind the scrotum.

 Before surgery, your child will receive general anesthesia.
 This will make him sleep and unable to feel pain during surgery.
 Mild defects may be repaired in one procedure.
 Severe defects may need two or more procedures.